OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 oriented clockwise on the X/Y plane, and those of inner rings counterclockwise.
-If a Shapefile is broken w.r.t. that rule, it is possible to define the configuration option OGR_ORGANIZE_POLYGONS=DEFAULT to proceed to a full analysis based on topological relationships of the parts of the polygons so that the resulting polygons are correctly defined in the OGC Simple Feature convention.
+If a Shapefile is broken w.r.t. that rule, it is possible to define the configuration option :decl_configoption:`OGR_ORGANIZE_POLYGONS` to DEFAULT to proceed to a full analysis based on topological relationships of the parts of the polygons so that the resulting polygons are correctly defined in the OGC Simple Feature convention.